 Mentally prepared for a less fine fare at an all-inclusive resort, I was shocked and impressed by the epicurean experience here.
 As a Wine Spectator Restaurant Award winner, its no surprise that this destination spa is popular with gourmands and oenophiles from all over the world.

 Classes and Amenities at Lodge at Woodloch

-Head to the Lily Pad for s’mores kits (starting at 9am-5pm), fly-tying and fishing classes, and accessories required for a slew of other outdoor adventure sports.
-In winter, it’s snowshoeing and x-country skiing, in summer, kayaking and fishing.
+From 9 am-5 pm, head to the Lily Pad for s’mores kits, with tended wood fire right outside for marshmallow roasting.
+You’ll also find fly-tying and fishing classes, and accessories for a slew of other outdoor adventure sports.

 Spa at Lodge at Woodloch